skip to main content

 The Commonwealth Superannuation Test

-Under this test, you will be classed as an Australian resident if you contribute to one of the following;
+Under this test, you will be classed as an Australian resident if you contribute to ONE of the following:

-- the Public Sector Superannuation Scheme (PSS), or
+• The Public Sector Superannuation Scheme (PSS)

-- the Commonwealth Superannuation Scheme (CSS).
+• The Commonwealth Superannuation Scheme (CSS)

 If you are an Australian resident under this test, your spouse, and any children under 16 years old are also Australian residents for income tax purposes.